-Another simple way to prolong the sparkle of your soda or beer is to place it in a bottle that is long and narrow.
-This makes the carbon dioxide release move a little bit slower than when you put your beverage in a wide mouthed glass.
-That’s because the exposure of the liquid to atmospheric pressure is reduced when the area of the surface exposed to air is also small.
+Another simple way to prolong the fizziness of your soda or beer is to transfer it to a bottle that is long and narrow.
+This causes the release of carbon dioxide to occur at a slower rate compared to when you pour your drink into a wide-mouthed glass.
+This happens because the liquid is exposed to less atmospheric pressure when the surface area exposed to air is smaller.

 Henry's Law applies to any gas-liquid combination, not just carbonation.
 However, carbonation is commonly used as an example because it is well-known.
 The concept behind carbonation is simple, but it requires experience or a guide to ensure that the correct factors are considered, so as not to overcarbonate the liquid.
 Online charts can assist with this, and a regulator is necessary to control the pressure of CO2 in the container.
 It is important to ensure that the container is airtight with no openings for the gas to escape.